Tree management in Randwick

 Both applications can be lodged at Council's Customer Service Centre or by mail, supplying all details of work to be carried out.
 Cheques should be made payable to Randwick City Council.

 Properties which receive a pensioner rebate on their rates assessment are entitled to a fifty (50) percent rebate on tree pruning/removal application/inspection fees.

-It can take up to two weeks to assess your application.
+It can take up to four weeks to assess your application.
 We will post our response to you once an inspection has been undertaken and a determination has been made by a Council tree officer.

 Review of Permit to Prune/Remove Tree(s) Determination

 Any applicant who is dissatisfied with Council's decision can request a review by lodging a Review of Determination of a Tree Permit Application PDF, 537.83 KB form outlining the reasons for seeking the review and attaching any relevant new information.
 This information should include documentation such as a detailed arborist's report, a structural engineer's report and/or a plumber's report with diagrams of any affected/damaged pipes and/or underground services.

 Upon receipt of any such request Council's tree management coordinator will review the documentation and if the new information provides enough evidence to then support a decision to approve the request a report will be prepared for Council's consideration and a final decision made to either approve or refuse the application.

 Review of Development Application Determination

 Section 82A of the Environmental Planning and Assessment Act 1979 provides that an applicant may request Council to review the determination of an application.
 This means that an application which has been refused by Council, or the conditions attached to an approved application, may be reconsidered under this section of the Act.